Tips and Information: Traveling to the U.S.

 NATIONAL SECURITY ENTRY-EXIT REGISTRATION SYSTEM (NSEERS) Some individuals may be asked to provide additional information under the National Security Entry-Exit Registration System (NSEERS).
 A packet of information will be available at the port of entry explaining the registration procedure.
 For more information: www.dhs.gov/dhspublic/interapp/editorial/editorial_0440.xml

-Interested in finding an opportunity to work and study in the U.S.?
-Fill out our short form and we'll have a representative contact you to match your needs to a work and study opportunity.
+Interested in a work and study opportunity in the U.S.?
+Fill out our short form and we'll have a representative contact right away with a work-study opportunity.